Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```
 JUMPL 100 ;Saves current value of PC to link register and adds 100 to the PC.

-JUMPL [R9], LSL 2 ;Saves current value of PC to link register, shifts R9 to the left by 2 bits and copies the resulting value into the PC.
+JUMPL [R9], LSL 2 ;Saves current value of PC to link register, shifts R9 to the left by 2 bits, and copies the resulting value into the PC.
 ```
 **Important Note**: The `CPSR` **cannot** be used as the source register.

 ## Writing Assembly
-When Wri
+In the previous chapters, all machine instructions and their corresponding assembly commands were explained.
+This chapter will point out some other important features of this assembly language that will be necessary to start developing software.
+Some code examples can be found [here](src/Software/examplePrograms).
+If you have any questions please open an Issue in the GitHub repository

 ### Aliases
 When writing assembly code, some aliases for some frequently used commands can be used to simplify programming: